MaksimenkoKirill/ontologica/simulations/AI_SAFETY_ANALYSIS.md

 ### **3.3 Economic Alignment**

 Structural safety eliminates the safety-capability tradeoff by making safety emergent from architecture.
-Economic incentives naturally favor safe AI systems when safety scales with capability rather than competing against it.
+Economic incentives naturally favor safe AI systems when safety scales with capability rather than competing against it, and condition preservation enhances system performance.

 ---